Economic history of the United States: Collapse of the South

 The wartime devastation of the South was great and poverty ensued; incomes of whites dropped, but income of the former slaves rose.
 During Reconstruction railroad construction was heavily subsidized (with much corruption), but the region maintained its dependence on cotton.
 Former slaves became wage laborers, tenant farmers, or sharecroppers.
 They were joined by many poor whites, as the population grew faster than the economy.
 As late as 1940 the only significant manufacturing industries were textile mills (mostly in the upland Carolinas) and some steel in Alabama.

 The industrial advantages of the North over the South helped secure a Northern victory in the American Civil War (1861–1865).
 The Northern victory sealed the destiny of the nation and its economic system.
 The slave-labor system was abolished; sharecropping emerged and replaced slavery to supply the labor needed for cotton production, but cotton prices plunged in the Panic of 1873, leading Southern plantations to decline in profitability.
 Northern industry, which had expanded rapidly before and during the war, surged ahead.
-Industrialists came to dominate many aspects of the nation's life, including social and political affairs.
+Industrialists came to dominate multiple aspects of the nation's life, including social and political affairs.